cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 <img src="/doc/images/integrations/cloud.png" />

-The access model is a bit more complicated than the macros and on-prem solutions, and does not use local user access.
+The access model is more advanced than the macros and on-prem solutions, and does not use local user access.
 Instead, access is granted as tokens, either by:

-- Using a tokan on behalf of an authorised org admin.
+- Using a token on behalf of an authorised org admin.
 - Giving bots access to the devices specifically (a bot in this case just means a machine account generated in the Webex cloud, not necessarily a chat bot).

-The cloud xAPI does not provide any feedback mechanisms such as notifying the integration when a status has changed on the device, or a user interatction has occured.
-It can still be useful as a way to change device configurations in bulk based on specific business requirements.
+The cloud xAPI itself does not provide any feedback mechanisms such as notifying the integration when a status has changed on the device, or a user interatction has occured.
+It can still be useful as a way to invoke device commands in bulk based on specific business requirements.

 <img src="/doc/images/integrations/workspace-integrations.png" />

 Workspace integrations build on top of the cloud xAPI to improve this: It allows you to create integrations in the cloud that receive notifications and events that you specify in the manifest.
 Furthermore, unlike all the other integrations, it allows you to specify exactly which xAPIs the integration is allowed to access, giving you fine grained access control over what an integration can and cannot do.

 Workspace integrations can be created for your own org, but it can also be created as a public integration that any Webex customer can use.
 This creates a unique business opportunity for developers to create solutions that can be offered to any Webex customer and installed almost as a one-click operation on Control Hub.

+Not all events and statuses are supported by a workspace integration.
+You can see a full list when adding a new integration on Control Hub.

+See also the [Device developer guide](https://developer.webex.com/docs/api/guides/device-developers-guide#devices-api) on developer.webex.com.

 ### Use cloud xAPI and workspace integrations when: